code-10/Covid-Resource-Connector/README.md

-A platform used for Posting and Viewing Information about Covid Resource Leads
+A platform which was used for Posting and Viewing Information about Covid Resource Leads